 three-dimensional drawings, it was necessary to give proportions to

 Once the model was approved, production could begin.

 the machining of a scale 1 model.
 This high-density foam model

 allows the production of resin moulds.
 The six moulds needed

 such as the headlights, seats and fascia panel are also moulded.

 The seats consist of two

 epoxy half-shells assembled on a steel chassis.
 The fascina panel

-The paint is applied in
+The paint is applied in two stages.

 A polyurethane primer